A trash-talking cat bot on chess.com is at least partly responsible for the biggest Chess boom ever.

 Should you play chess against a Computer?

 As a Coach, I don’t recommend playing chess against Computer opponents as training.
 I believe the cons are outweighing the pros.
-Only if the alternative would be not playing at all (most likely because of the fear of losing rating mentioned above) should you play against a computer.
+Only if the alternative would be not playing at all (most likely because of the fear of losing the rating mentioned above) should you play against a computer.

+Playing games against human opponents will have a bigger impact on your chess improvement.
 If you want to enjoy a game against a computer opponent from time to time (especially with fun bots like Mittens) that is totally fine.

 Above all the key is to analyze your games no matter if you play against Computer or human opponents.
 Make it a habit to analyze every single game you play and you will improve your chess.
+If you don’t know how to do that, make sure to read my article on it.

 My Favorite Chess Computer To Play Against